websurfin/websurfin.github.io/_pages/about.md

 <br />

 ### Surfing
 To fill the void left behind by snowboarding, I decided to learn how to surf with some friends of mine.
 Four of us in all learned how to surf together purely through repetition.
 Eventually we got pretty good, and I fell in love with the sport.
 I enjoyed it so much I even ended up making my own surfboard in a program offered by Cal Poly.
-Unfortunately, since moving to New Hampshire to attend Dartmouth for grad school I have not been able to make the 4 hour round trip drive to go surfing.
-I would love to live near the coast again someday to be able to surf again
+Since returning to California, I have been setting up plans to get back into it in southern California!

 ### Paddleboarding
 Being located over an hour and a half from the ocean, Dartmouth is not a good place for a surfer.
 The beautiful lakes and rivers in the area, however, provided a fantastic place for me to learn how to paddleboard (by falling in - *a lot*).
 Paddleboarding has provided an excellent way to stay active and get out into nature, as well as some stunning views!